MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │  5 │
     =#

-The output of this knot can also be converted back to native Julia.
+The underlying value of this knot can also be accessed via `get`.

+    get(void[Lift(3:5)])
-    get(run(Lift(3:5))) #-> 3:5
+    #-> 3:5

-DataKnots track each pipeline's cardinality.
-Observe that the `Hello` pipeline produces a *singular* value, while the `Lift(3:5)` pipeline is *plural*.
+DataKnots track each query's cardinality.
+Observe that the `Hello` query produces a *singular* value, while the `Lift(3:5)` query is *plural*.
 In the output notation for plural knots, indices are in the first column and values are in remaining columns.

 ### Composition & Identity

-Two pipelines can be connected sequentially using the composition combinator (`>>`).
+Two queries can be connected sequentially using the composition combinator (`>>`).
 Consider the composition `Lift(1:3) >> Hello`.
-Since `Lift(1:3)` emits 3 values and `Hello` emits `"Hello World"` regardless of its input, their composition emits 3 copies of `"Hello World"`.
+Since `Lift(1:3)` emits 3 values and `Hello` emits `"Hello World"` for each of its inputs, their composition emits 3 copies of `"Hello World"`.

     run(Lift(1:3) >> Hello)